jedrzejme/SimplePasswordGenerator/README.md

 <br>

-**What is this?** Piece of software written in Python, also available in web version, that allows you to generate password with options set by you.
+**❓ What is this?** Piece of software written in Python, also available in web version, that allows you to generate password with options set by you.

-**How to use it?**
+**❓ How to use it?**
 * [**Using web version**](https://simple-password-generator.jbs.ovh)
 * [**Using .exe file**](https://github.com/jedrzejme/SimplePasswordGenerator/releases)
 * [**Using Python**](#using-python-to-run-simple-password-generator)

-**What did I use?**
+**❓ What did I use?**
 * [Python](https://www.python.org/)
 * [Python libraries](https://github.com/jedrzejme/SimplePasswordGenerator/blob/main/requirements.txt)
 * [Coding](https://code.visualstudio.com/)
 * [Git management](https://desktop.github.com/)

-## Using Python to run Simple Password Generator
+## 🐍 Using Python to run Simple Password Generator
 1) Install Python and Git
 2) Clone this repository and enter its directory:
 ```